 Resource management gives everyone on the team a birds-eye view of what's happening on a project and when tasks are expected to be delivered.
 This takes the guesswork out of who is doing what, and when a project deadline is looming.

 Digital project studio Okay Bueno uses resource management software to encourage collaboration within their team.
 Product designer Alvaro Secilla says that their software of choice, Float, helps the whole team know what other team members are up to at all times.

 Secilla says the software's simple navigation helps convey information easily to their entire team, and the visual UI makes it much more user-friendly than similar tools available or (ugh!) spreadsheets.

 The whole team knows, at a glance, what other team members are doing at all times, and that's really useful when you have to collaborate. - Alvaro Secilla

 Employees who don't have a full workload can affect your business’s bottom line in a big way.
 On the flip side, if you take on too many projects you don't have the capacity for, you could end up losing clients if you don’t deliver on time or projects go over budget.

-All of these financial sinkholes can be fixed with resource management software.
+All of these financial sinkholes can be fixed with resource management.
 By reallocating team members to other tasks, as well as automatically keeping track of project budgets, resource management software pays for itself in the long run.

-Before VCFO began using resource management software, the company struggled to not only allocate their sourcer's time, but to keep them on task.
-The company's director of recruiting, Vita Trevino-Garcia, says using resource management software has enabled their entire team to get on the same page and keep their schedules and budgets on track.
+Before VCFO began using resource management software, the company struggled to allocate their sourcers' time and keep them on task.
+The company's director of recruiting, Vita Trevino-Garcia, says resource management software has enabled their entire team to get on the same page and keep their schedules and budgets on track.

 One of VCFO's main services is sourcing talent for finance, accounting, HR, or c-suite professionals for other companies.
 Here's how VCFO uses Float to make their lives easier.